EKarton/On-Transit-App/README.md

 - Data Aggregator Service: Publishes clean data to the database for the microservices to efficiently use by obtaining raw data from the World Wide Web and passing it through a series of data filters / data aggregations.

 ### Overview of Web App
-Users are able to determine which bus / train they are on, as well as dispatch alerts when their stop is nearby via a web browser.
+Users are able to determine which bus they are on, and dispatch alerts when their stop is approaching via a web browser.
 The notification is dispatched via the computer's notification panel.
 The UI looks like this:

 <div width="100%">
     <p align="center">